 In conversation with Oberst for The New York Times, fellow confessional songsmith Lorde described his lyrics as, “childlike, fierce and honest and intense.
 You’re kind of defying people to say they didn’t feel the same way as you.
 Everyone has those feelings that they don’t quite want to admit, but which you do, in songwriting.”

-To celebrate the release of Bright Eyes’ first album in nine years, ‘Down In The Weeds, Where The World Once Was’, we’ve put together a list of 10 of Oberst’s most heartbreaking Bright Eyes lyrics; devastating in their depictions of lost hope, torturous introspection and dead-end days.
+While we wait for more new music, we’ve put together a list of 10 of Oberst’s most heartbreaking Bright Eyes lyrics; devastating in their depictions of lost hope, torturous introspection and dead-end days.

 1. ‘Calais to Dover’